wsperat/forest-fire/docs/categorical-strategies.md

 - more category-specific flexibility
 - more sensitivity to rare-level noise

+This parameter is part of categorical modeling itself, not part of the canary policy.

+In other words:

+- `target_smoothing` defines the base amount of shrinkage used by categorical training
+- canaries may later increase the effective smoothing for `target` and `fisher` when shuffled-category signal is too competitive

+So if you are trying to understand what the parameter means, this is the primary section to read.
+The canaries page only explains when ForestFire may adapt that base value upward for robustness.

 ### Classification behavior

 For classification, the encoder currently emits one value per class.
 That means